 Mathew has been in the executive search industry since 1997 and in Asia since 2001 with ConnectedGroup.
 In addition to leading a 45-person business, Mathew engages with clients to discuss their operational and market strategy from CEO’s office down through the business.
 He aligns ConnectedGroup’s service offering across all functions and often operates as an account manager for all key clients.
 Mathew has helped define and shape his businesses’ social purpose and his team support the not for profit community in Hong Kong, connecting talent to help amplify worthy causes including the launch of www.Recruit4Good.com

 Outside of his business, he supports the Fair Employment Agency as a volunteer board member and ChickenSoup Foundation as a Professional Ambassador.

-Doug Clark is the father of India who is at ICHK Secondary having graduated from ICHK Primary.
-His two sons, Kai and Ray, both attended ICHK Secondary and are at university in Australia.
+Doug Clark is the father three children who attended ICHK Primary and Secondary.
 He also has an older daughter who works in the financial services industry.

 Originally from Australia, Doug studied on exchange at high school in Kobe, Japan and at Fudan University in Shanghai.
-He moved to Hong Kong in 1993 before transferring to Shanghai in 2000 where he established Managing Partner of the Shanghai office of a large international law firm.
+He moved to Hong Kong in 1993 before transferring to Shanghai in 2000 where he established and was Managing Partner of the Shanghai office of Lovells, an international law firm.
 He returned to Hong Kong in 2011 to commence practice as a barrister.
-He was previously a partner in an international law firm, Lovells, and Managing Partner of the firm’s Shanghai office.
-Since 2020, he has been Global Head of Dispute Resolution with intellectual property firm, Rouse.
+Since 2020, he has re-qualified as a solicitor and been Global Head of Dispute Resolution with intellectual property firm, Rouse.

 Doug was chairman of the ICHK Secondary board from 2016-2022.
 He joined the ICHK Kindergarten and Primary board in early 2017.